-ACS clinicians conduct same-day emergency mental health and substance use evaluations and comprehensive diagnostic evaluations of youth involved in the Juvenile Court.
+ACS clinicians conduct comprehensive diagnostic evaluations and same-day emergency mental health and substance use evaluations of youth involved in the Juvenile Court.
 Our clinicians conduct in-depth interviews with the child and family, gather school and medical records, consult with their providers and educators, and prepare a comprehensive report of their findings.
 The report tells the story of the child and family in a new way, considering the many facets of the child’s life and their unique circumstances.
 A detailed formulation is developed, which informs a list of thoughtful and individualized recommendations intended to target the specific needs of the child and their family.

-ACS offers individual, family, and group treatment to youth who are court-involved or at risk for court involvement.
+ACS provides individual and group treatment to youth who are court-involved or at risk for court involvement.
 Services are provided at no cost to families.
-Individual sessions often focus on helping the child find positive ways to manage life stressors.
+Individual sessions focus on self-identified issues and helping the child develop positive ways to manage life stressors.
 The unique impact of groups is in the phenomenon of universality.
 To discover that they are not alone in their experience is a powerful catalyst to improving a young person’s overall mental health and well-being.
 Topics and areas of focus often include:

 - Effective communication skills